Schmegelsky’s father said Wednesday that he doesn’t believe his son will survive the manhunt.

 “The two may being using a different vehicle, on foot or even traveling separately.
 If they are spotted, do not approach, call 9-1-1 or your local police immediately,” the RCMP said.

 The RCMP have dispatched more officers to the area and set up an informational checkpoint at the road leading into town, RCMP Cpl.
 Julie Courchaine said.

 McLeod is 6 feet, 4 inches tall, 169 pounds and has dark hair, facial hair and brown eyes.
 Schmegelsky is 6 feet, 4 inches tall and 169 pounds with sandy hair, police said.

 They are suspected in the shooting deaths of Deese and Fowler, whose bodies were found on July 15 about 12 miles south of Liard Hot Springs in northern British Columbia, the Royal Canadian Mounted Police said.

 Fowler was living in British Columbia, and they were exploring the area while Deese was visiting him, RCMP Sgt.
 Janelle Shoihet said.
 Deese’s mother, Sheila Deese, said the couple had been on a road trip through Canada up to Alaska.

-The two teenagers are wanted in the deaths of all three victims.
-Authorities declined to say what new information led them to make the announcement, but it came just a day after the RCMP said it was a “possible” that their disappearance was related to the couple’s death.
+Authorities declined to say what new information led them to name the two Canadian teenagers as suspects.
+But it came just a day after the RCMP said it was a “possible” that their disappearance was related to the couple’s death.

 The teens, both from Port Alberni, were traveling through British Columbia to the Yukon Territory to look for work, the RCMP had said.

-CNN’s Emanuella Grinberg and Rebekah Riess contributed to this report.
+CNN’s Patrick Cornell, Eric Levenson, Emanuella Grinberg and Chuck Johnston contributed to this report.